albincorreya/ml-training-airflow-mlflow-example/README.md

 - Full fledge CI/CD pipeline on the repository
 - More elaborate doc strings in python code of `audio_classifier`.
 - Deploying Airflow more production ready mode (Now we are using SQLite backend for simplicity).
-- Adding reverse-proxy (nginx etc) for both remote MLFlow and Airflow tracking servers.
+- Adding reverse-proxy (eg. nginx) for both remote MLFlow and Airflow tracking servers.